-Kabbalah has a theology that strays away from the God of the Torah even though it affirms it.
+Kabbalah has a theology that strays away from the God of the Torah, even though it affirms it.
 Their interpretation of the Torah is from the Zohar, a commentary of the 5 books.

-Leading Kabbalists claim that being involved in it one can experience God personally through reading Jewish writings such as the Torah and using it their methodology for supposed personal enlightenment.
+Leading Kabbalists claim that being involved in it, one can experience God personally through reading Jewish writings such as the Torah and using it in their methodology for supposed personal enlightenment.
 However, Jesus Christ said, “Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.”
 Jesus is the one who is the way, the truth and the life (John 14:6).

 Kabbalah is also known to delve into gematria – practitioners put spiritual significance in numbers.
 Their emphasis on secret hidden messages based on esoteric interpretations of scripture is more similar to Gnosticism.

 Summary of a Comparison Between Kabbalah and Christianity

 In Kabbalah God is called Ein Sof and like in all cults and false religions it denies the Trinity.